jaejae-lee/my-todo-app/README.md

-### Jae's Tasks - todo app
+# Jae's Tasks - todo app
-build with React native for personal use.
+Build with React native for personal use.

+## Mockups